HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 	- Scott Gordon (mailto: [pq-cmc@fda.hhs.gov](mailto:pq-cmc@fda.hhs.gov))
   - Josiah Tindor (IBM PM)

-At HL7, The the PQ/CMC Projects is Sponsored sponsored by the HL7 Biomedical Research & Regulation (BR&R) work Work groupGroup.
+At HL7, the PQ/CMC Project is sponsored by the HL7 Biomedical Research & Regulation (BR&R) Work-Group..

 The PQ/CMC team would like to acknowledge the contribution of the BR&R WG members who have participated in the Medication-related FHIR resource discussions and helped refine the resources.

+The PQ/CMC team would like to acknowledge the Drug Quality Reviewers from FDA CDER, CBER, and CVM for their domain expertise in development of the PQ/CMC data standards and controlled terminology which are represented in this IG.

+The PQ/CMC team would like to acknowledge the National Cancer Institute's Enterprise Vocabulary Service (NCI EVS) team for their support in registering the PQ/CMC terminology in the NCI Thesaurus (NCIt).
 #### IP Statements
 {% include ip-statements.xhtml %}